KannonZenetism/zenetism-field-physics/structural-neuroscience/SN05-the-metric-cost-of-centropic-cognition.md

 In a balanced universe (\( \kappa = 1 \)), the interface resistance is as formalized in LM06.
 In an Aionically-expressed universe (\( \kappa < 1 \)), centropic motion at L₁ would encounter reduced resistance.
 In our Khaonically-expressed universe (\( \kappa > 1 \)), every centropic operation at L₁ bears an amplified resistance cost.

-> **Note (Symmetry for Entropic Orientation).** For an entropically oriented being operating at IL₁ within a Khaonically-expressed universe, the expression ratio provides facilitation rather than resistance.
+> **Note on Symmetry for Entropic Orientation:**
+> For an entropically oriented being operating at IL₁ within a Khaonically-expressed universe, the expression ratio provides facilitation rather than resistance.
 The amplification factor \( \kappa > 1 \) reduces entropic resistance rather than amplifying it.
 The structural cost analysis presented here addresses the centropic case; the entropic case is structurally mirrored.

 ### 2.3 The Autistic Cost Equation (Expanded)